Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/samples/Sample1_DetectLanguage.md

 ## Detecting a language for a single text input

-To detect the language of a single text input, simply pass the input string to the client's `DetectLanguage` method.
+To detect the language of a single text input, pass the input string to the client's `DetectLanguage` method.
 The primary language the input is written in will be returned as the result's `PrimaryLanguage` property, and this object contains both the name of the language and the confidence that the service's prediction is correct.

 ```C# Snippet:DetectLanguage
 ```